Cosmos-Coder-Ray/Plant-Monitoring-System-/README.md

   - `Adafruit SSD1306`
   - `Adafruit GFX`
   - `DHT sensor library`
-- Copy the code from `main.ino` or this repository.
+- Copy the code from `SamrtEnv.ino` or this repository.
 - Select **Arduino UNO** board and upload.

 ### 3. Test the System